Growth rates of permutation classes: from countable to uncountable: Background

-We conclude this section with two consequences of well quasi-order.
+We conclude this section with two consequences of well-quasi-order.
 Both are essentially folklore.

-\begin{proposition} A well quasi-ordered permutation class contains only countably many subclasses. \end{proposition} \begin{proof} Let $\C$ be a well quasi-ordered permutation class.
+\begin{proposition} A well-quasi-ordered permutation class contains only countably many subclasses. \end{proposition} \begin{proof} Let $\C$ be a well-quasi-ordered permutation class.
 Every subclass of $\C$ can be expressed as $\C\cap\Av(B)$ for an antichain $B\subseteq\C$.
-Because $\C$ is well quasi-ordered, every such set $B$ must be finite, so there are only countably many subclasses. \end{proof}
+Because $\C$ is well-quasi-ordered, every such set $B$ must be finite, so there are only countably many subclasses. \end{proof}